kostoskistefan/hoverclock-qt/README.md

 To build and run the docker container, use the following commands:
 ```
 $ docker build --network=host -t hoverclock /path/to/project/directory
-$ docker run --cap-add SYS_ADMIN --device /dev/fuse --rm -v /path/to/project/directory:/app hoverclock make
+$ docker run -u $(id -u):$(id -g) --rm -v /path/to/project/directory:/app hoverclock make
 ```

-When it finished building, you should have an AppImage in the project directory.
+When it finishes building, you should have a directory called DistributionKit containing a .deb, .zip and a .run files.

-### Build dependencies
-To allow running AppImages inside the docker container, you must have FUSE installed on your host system and load the kernel module (before running docker) with the following command: `modprobe fuse`.

-After doing so, you can proceed to run the docker container with the above mentioned commands.

 ## Known issues
- * You must have at least one panel with a system tray to access the settings menu and configure Hoverclock to your liking.
  * The font and color picker do not fully use the custom theme resource.

 ## Future work